poswald/hntokyo.github.io/hntokyo/pages/community.md

 ### Reporting Abuse

-If you have any issues, please inform @poswald within the slack community or by email.
+If you have any issues, please inform @poswald within the slack community or by email at `pauloswald@gmail.com`.